The unfortunate truth is that people lie all the time, and many people lie on life insurance applications.

 There is no need.
 Lying will get you and your beneficiaries nowhere.
 Honesty is the best policy.
 We will always be able to find you a policy that meets your specific situation.

-If you have any questions regarding any health complications or would like to know your health classification in more detail, feel free to call, text, or email us.
+If you have any questions regarding any health complications or would like to know your health classification in more detail, feel free to use the form below or call, text, or email us.
 We would be happy to speak with you.